 Previously, she was an investment analyst in the City and on Wall Street, and a Director of Kleinwort Benson Securities, now part of Dresdner Kleinwort Wasserstein, where she ran its highly-rated team recommending investment in world media stocks and helped raise money for corporate refinancing.

-She is a member of the Council of the Ditchley Foundation, the historic conference centre which fosters transatlantic relations; a Member of the Council (a Trustee) of Chatham House, the foreign affairs think-tank based in London.
+She is a member of the Council of the Ditchley Foundation, the historic conference centre which fosters transatlantic relations, and a Member of the Council (a Trustee) of Chatham House, the foreign affairs think-tank based in London.
 From 2010 to 2014, she was a Trustee of the Imperial War Museum.
 She was a judge of the 2012 Samuel Johnson Prize for Non-Fiction.